 Student Internship Program

-Port interns receive real responsibilities, memorable experiences and the opportunity to make a difference in the community
+Port interns receive real responsibilities, memorable experiences and the opportunity to make a difference in the community.
+Click on some of our interns below to read about their Port story.

 The Port of Seattle's Internship Program, started in 1963, offers these types of internships every year.
 The internship program is designed to provide qualified candidates with an opportunity to excel in their field of study and perform real work to jumpstart their careers.
 In return, the port gains a fresh perspective from the next generation of community leaders.